eclipse-oniro-mirrors/applications_app_samples/code/Solutions/Tools/FlipClock/README.md

 1. This sample can only be run on standard-system devices.

-2. This sample requires DevEco Studio 3.0 Beta4 (Build Version: 3.0.0.992, built on July 14, 2022) to compile and run.
+2. This sample requires DevEco Studio 3.1 Canary1 (Build Version: 3.1.0.100, built on November 3, 2022) to compile and run.